niklasarppe/CircuitLens/README.md

 I thought I had come up with a slick name, but it turns out it was already used [here](https://github.com/egolimblevskaia/CircuitLens).
-Same name, different project: that one is about automated interpretability of transcoder features and the circuits behind them, while this one is about finding and causally testing one specific circuit in GPT-2 Small, starting with induction and token-copying.
+Their project is about automated interpretability of transcoder features and the circuits behind them, while this one is about finding and causally testing one specific circuit in GPT-2-Small, starting with induction and token-copying.